PabloSanchez2002/PabloSanchez2002/README.md

 - 🔭 I’m currently working on **my 3rd year of collegue**

-- 🌱 I’m currently learning **IA, networking and computer architecture**
+- 🌱 I’m currently learning **AI, networking and computer architecture**

 - 🙌 I’m looking to collaborate on **any proyect**